 Welcome to the start-of-year update from TransportLab at the University of Sydney.

-The TransportLab Seminar started up again in the second half of 2020.
+The TransportLab Seminar is currently virtual on Friday afternoons during semester.
+Please contact us if you’d like to join the mailing list.
 In addition to student presentations, the virtual format allowed us to host several academic and industry speakers, including:

 Awards, Accolades and Memberships

 Jennifer Kent's paper "The inevitability of automobility: how private car use is perpetuated in a greenfield housing estate", presented at the World Symposium on Transport and Land Use Research 2021, 9-13 August 2021 was awarded the David Levinson Best Paper Award Honorable Mention.

 Jennifer Kent was elected to the Executive Committee of the Australasian Transportation Research Forum.

 Somwrita Sarkar has joined the editorial board of Environment and Planning B: Urban Analytics and City Science.

 Hamish Turner has won the ITEANZ-Trafficworks Student Award for the University of Sydney.

 Tingsen (Tim) Xian and Changle Song have been awarded iMOVE Top-up Scholarships for their PhD projects on Bus Performance Assessment using GTFS data and Emergency Facilities and Logistics respectively